sagneta/AdmitOne/README.md

 This method employs a tgz file of a Wildfly installation with the product deployed along with JDK-8 for Linux systems.
 It also contains a gradle installation for further builds.
-You will _require_ an installation of postgresql and it's location, if not localhost, will require a change to a single environment variable.
+It will _require_ an installation of postgresql and it's location, if not localhost, will require a change to a single environment variable.
 Otherwise this is rather simple.

 The package.tgz file is located on GoogleDrive as it is large: